MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 ### ECC Validation Patch Detection Improvements (4.8.95 QFE)

-Added more ways for Device PK clients to communicate they have the ECC Patch to the Server SDK.
-In addition to updating your Company Certificate to use our new ECC Patch Root, clients can also use the TEE Property `DRM_TEE_PROPERTY_SUPPORTS_ECC_POINT_VALIDATION` with the 4.8.95 QFE Device PK, or update their Device Certificate's Model Name to include the string `[ECV]` on any Device PK version.

 A new boolean property `IsECCPatched` has been added to the `ILicenseChallenge` interface.
-This property will perform the three checks described above and will be set to `true` if **any** of them are true.
+This property will perform all necessary checks to ensure the device does or does not have the patch.
+This will be set to `true` if if the device is perfomring ECC Point Validation and is not vulnerable to the attack and **false** otherwise.
+Consumers of the PlayReady Server SDK should use this property instead of performing any manual checks, such as the checking the digest of device's Root Cert.

 ## Changes in PlayReady Server SDK Version 4.8